-- If income is received from sources both inside and outside New Mexico, complete and attach Form FID-B Schedules 1 and 2. - If tax credits are claimed on line 11, FID-1, attach Schedule FID-CR.
-Make sure to attach any additional required documentation. - Attach all annual statements of income and withholding issued to the estate or trust.
-This includes New Mexico Forms RPD-41359, Annual Statement of Pass-Through Entity Withholding, and RPD-41285, Annual Statement of Withholding of Oil and Gas Proceeds; federal Form(s) W-2 and 1099-Misc; and any other income and withholding statement received. - If a credit is claimed for taxes paid to another state, attach a copy of the tax return(s) from the other state(s). - Attach federal tax return Form 1041, pages 1 and 2. - If you are an Electing Small Business Trust (ESBT) with taxable income used to compute the tax on the S portion of the ESBT that you included on line 1 of the FID-1 return, also attach the ESBT calculation schedule from your federal Form 1041. - If you have an unused New Mexico net operating loss carry-forward amount from a previous year, attach Form RPD-41375, Net Operating Loss Schedule For Fiduciary Income Tax, to your return showing the tax year when each New Mexico net operating loss occurred.
-The schedule also should list each loss for each tax year for which it was carried forward, including 2014. - If the trust or estate, who is also a pass-through entity (PTE), has 50 or fewer beneficiaries who receive New Mexico taxable net income, the trust or estate may submit the completed Schedule FID-D with the FID-1 return.
+- If income is received from sources both inside and outside New Mexico, complete and attach Form FID-B Schedules 1 and 2. - If tax credits are claimed on line 11 or 24, FID-1, attach Schedule FID-CR.
+Make sure to attach any additional required documentation.

+- Attach all annual statements of income and withholding issued to the estate or trust.
+This includes New Mexico Forms RPD-41359, Annual Statement of Pass-Through Entity Withholding, and RPD-41285, Annual Statement of Withholding of Oil and Gas Proceeds; federal Form(s) W-2 and 1099-Misc; and any other income and withholding statement received. - If a credit is claimed for taxes paid to another state, attach a copy of the tax return(s) from the other state(s) and the worksheet(s) on page 8, Worksheet for Computation of Allowable Credit for Taxes Paid to Other States by New Mexico Residents. - Attach federal tax return Form 1041, pages 1 and 2. - If you are an Electing Small Business Trust (ESBT) with taxable income used to compute the tax on the S portion of the ESBT that you included on line 1 of the FID-1 return, also attach the ESBT calculation schedule from your federal Form 1041. - If you have an unused New Mexico net operating loss carryforward amount from a previous year, attach Form RPD-41375, Net Operating Loss Schedule For Fiduciary Income Tax, to your return showing the tax year when each New Mexico net operating loss occurred.
+The schedule also should list each loss for each tax year for which it was carried forward, including 2018. - If the estate or trust, who is also a pass-through entity (PTE), has 50 or fewer beneficiaries who receive New Mexico taxable net income, the estate or trust may submit the completed Schedule FID-D with the FID-1 return.

-If a PTE has more than 50 beneficiaries who receive New Mexico taxable net income, the trust or estate is required to electronically file Schedule FID-D through the Department's website.
-The FID-D is filed separately from the FID-1 return.
+If a PTE has 51 or more beneficiaries who receive New Mexico taxable net income, the estate or trust is required to electronically file Schedule FID-D through the Department's website or an approved third-party software.
+When electronically filed, the FID-D is filed separately from the FID-1 return.